Skip to Content

 It shows up big time in the Spring with these beautiful purple blooms and once they are gone, the leaves are a soft silvery green.

-Sage and Rosemary gathered for a Dried Fruit and Herb Garland
+I gather Sage and Rosemary each November for a holiday Dried Fruit and Herb Garland.

 Rosemary

 Just like sage, Rosemary isn’t my favorite herb to cook with.
-However, it’s beautiful, smells delicious and is available all year in my garden.
+However, it is a favorite herb to plant because it is beautiful, smells delicious, and is available all year in my garden.

 Rosemary is easy to grow and looks good mixed with landscape